 For years, marketers have been trying to perfect their best lead generation strategies, but what if your objective is to create a need for your product or service in the minds of your potential customers rather than drive leads?
 This is where a well-executed demand generation strategy becomes a pivotal asset in your marketing toolbox.
 Demand generation is about educating your prospects into the sales funnel and ultimately creating a demand for your product or service.
-It is an all-encompassing lead nurturing process with many facets, so we created 5 tips to help you build a successful demand generation strategy.
+It is an all-encompassing lead nurturing process with many facets, to help you build a successful demand generation strategy here are 5 examples:

-- Clearly Define and Follow Your Demand Funnel
+1. Clearly Define and Follow Your Demand Generation Funnel

 Buyer personas are essential tools that help you understand exactly who your target audience is and how to communicate with them.
 In a case study done by MarketingSherpa, buyer persona marketing yielded a 900 percent increase in the length of visits and a 171 percent increase in marketing-generated revenue.
 Your brand is an identity with a personality, values, and traits; therefore you must create your personas to reflect that identity.
 Once your marketing and sales teams have defined the details of your brand’s identity, give your persona a name and think about his or her background.
 Decide on characteristics like age, gender, education level, hobbies, occupation, pain points and things that would turn the persona toward or away from your brand.
 Discuss if your persona is an influencer or decision-maker and who or what might influence him or her if the prospect is, in fact, the decision-maker.
 By collaborating to thoroughly establish your personas, you eliminate any confusion with team goals as well as what type of action should be taken and when.